nmachine-io/doc-site/docs/concepts/concepts-root.md

 The cluster where the user wants the publisher's application to run.
 NMachine is entirely agnostic to the cluster's properties.
-Compatibility issues are the publisher's responsibility to using preflight-checks at installation time.
+Compatibility issues are the publisher's responsibility to flag using preflight-checks at installation time.

 ### NMachine Cloud API